AhmedHozayen24/SC-Dataset-Repo/README.md

 🗂 Project Overview
 📌 Introduction
-This project explores and analyzes a comprehensive e-commerce dataset containing over 5,000 customer orders.
+This project explores and analyzes a comprehensive e-commerce dataset .
 The dataset includes detailed attributes such as shipping modes, order regions, profit margins, delivery statuses, and customer segments.
 The primary goal is to uncover operational inefficiencies, regional trends, and profitability patterns to support business decision-making and strategic improvements.

 The analysis is divided into three main sections: